anna-s-ocean/NSS-Front-End-Capstone-Tender-Tofu/README.md

 # Tender Tofu

-  Tender Tofu is intented to  take all of the guesswork out of determining where to eat vegetarian cuisine in Nashville.
-By presenting numerous of the restaurant choices for both users to chose from, Tender Tofu presents the restaurant favorite they have in common for the particular outing.
+  Tender Tofu is intended to  take all of the guesswork out of determining where to eat vegetarian cuisine in Nashville.
+By presenting numerous of the restaurant choices for both users to choose from, Tender Tofu presents the restaurant favorite they have in common for the particular outing.

 ## Table of Contents